MITACS CLUSTER OPPORTUNITY: LOOKING FOR INDUSTRIAL PARTNERS

 What is a Mitacs Cluster?

 Mitacs internships enable students and industry to collaborate on research problems with practical impact.
-SFU's professional master’s program specializing in big data and visual computing provides highly skilled talent who seek challenging internships each year.
+SFU's professional master’s program concentrated in big data, visual computing and cybersecurity provides highly skilled talent who seek challenging internships each year.

 This Mitacs cluster application recognizes themes of research that are shared by multiple companies who benefit from alignment on employment-ready skill sets in their talent acquisition.
 Each participating company can identify key areas of innovation that it cares about the most.
 Feel free to draw upon the challenges laid out below.